 6. Boston, Massachusetts

 Since that whole Boston Tea Party incident hundreds of years ago, Boston has been tied to the country’s independence.
-The city celebrates its history with Harborfest, a weeklong event that’s one of the country’s largest Fourth of July festivals.
+The city celebrates its history with Harborfest, an event that’s one of the country’s largest Fourth of July festivals.

-From July 1 to 7, listen to the live music acts in Downtown Crossing and try different renditions of clam chowder at Chowderfest.
+From July 2 to 4, listen to live music acts in Downtown Crossing and try different renditions of clam chowder at Chowderfest.
 At night, settle down along the Inner Harbor to see Harborfest’s fireworks launch from a barge at Boston’s Long Wharf.
-Spend the weekend to check out some of the new developments that have been happening in the historic city, such as the MGM Music Hall at Fenway, opened in 2022.
+Spend the weekend checking out some of the new developments that have been happening in the historic city, such as the MGM Music Hall at Fenway, opened in 2022.